Miss Broadway

-Miss Broadway is the first album of the female trio Belle Epoque, released in 1977.
+Miss Broadway is the debut album by the female trio Belle Epoque, released in 1977.
 The album includes a disco version of Los Bravos' 1966 hit "Black Is Black".

 The second side of the album is a disco medley, in which "Black Is Black" itself appears three times.

 The title track was released as a single, reaching #92 in the United States and #11 in France.